 Health - Food - Science - Community

-Generous consumption of fruits and vegetables may help halt the onset and progression of cognitive decline.
+Generous intake of vitamin C, E, and beta-carotene from food sources may help halt the onset of Alzheimer's disease.

-Frequent consumers of vegetables may be less prone to suffer from dementia and age-associated cognitive impairment.
+Cigarette smokers may be more prone to suffer from dementia than non-smokers.